Theatre Arts – Areas of Study

 - Knowledge of the musical theatre canon, along with its history and development within the theatre.

-- Portfolio preparation of musical and non-musical material for auditions and/or graduate school.
+- Portfolio preparation of musical and non-musical repertoire for professional auditions and/or advanced studies.

 For further information, see the university Undergraduate Catalog.